 In part 1 of this series, I covered the general idea of language and drew some preliminary parallels between learning a language and learning to see photographically.
-In this second part I will address the essential idea of a language and how we communicate.
+In this second part, I will address the essential idea of a language and how we communicate.
 Much of this post comes from my days of teaching marketing communications including the graphic, although I drew it fresh!

-An improvement on this would be an iconic communication method where agreed upon icons are used to convey ideas.
+An improvement on this would be an iconic communication method, where agreed upon icons are used to convey ideas.
 A drawing of the flower above would create an icon, so will that of an elephant.
 Today, we use iconic communications in many places and many ways from road signs, to exit signs in buildings, to restrooms, and many, many more.

-The limitations of object-oriented or iconic communications forced humans to develop symbolic communication methods, languages like English, Turkish, French, etc. The symbols we use in this kind of language are letters and words which are used to convey ideas.
+The limitations of object-oriented or iconic communications forced humans to develop symbolic communication methods, languages like English, Turkish, French, etc. The symbols we use in this kind of language are letters and words, which are used to convey ideas.
 Babies learn language initially with proximal (nearby) stimulus.
-When a baby is hungry, he starts to cry which continues until he feels the nipple at the end of the bottle between his lips.
+When a baby is hungry, he starts to cry, which continues until he feels the nipple at the end of the bottle between his lips.
 After a while, he notices that as this flying object gets near his face, it eventually touches his lips and he satisfies his hunger.
 His mind has shifted from proximal stimulus to distal (remote,) simply seeing the bottle stops the crying.
-As time goes on, he starts associating some sound utterances like “here comes food” along the flying object carrying his food and stops crying as he hears the same utterance “here comes food.”
+As time goes on, he starts associating some sound utterances like “here comes food” along with the flying object carrying his food and stops crying as he hears the same utterance “here comes food.”
 The communication has become progressively more abstract and moved to the symbolic domain.

 This process continues while the baby learns the round bouncy thing as “ball,” the fuzzy four-legged thing that moves as “cat,” and the learning of the language continues with mistakes, confusion, mispronunciation, misuse as the baby grows.
 So far the baby has learned the spoken language and only to some extent.
 One thing in this process is very important to highlight: until the baby associates in his mind the round bouncy thing with the utterance of “ball” there is no meaning in the utterance.
-This may come as a surprise to you but spoken or written words do not have meanings at all, they are merely symbols that trigger the meaning in the mind of the receiver.
+This may come as a surprise to you, but spoken or written words do not have meanings at all.
+They are merely symbols that trigger the meaning in the mind of the receiver.
 The education of the baby, then the child, and an adult continues along the similar ways as they acquire more “meanings” to be triggered by different symbols.
 So when we encode an idea in words, we are not sending a message but what we hope to trigger the message in the mind of the receiver.
 Bu cümle çoğunuza anlamsız gelecektir.
-In the previous sentence I used a different encoding system from what you expect to receive; the sentence will be meaningless to most of you.
+In the previous sentence, I used a different encoding system from what you expect to receive; the sentence will be meaningless to most of you.
 Further proof that words do not have meanings in themselves.

 This is the way of the language, any language.
-We agree to think of the same thing when we look at the same symbol (words in this case,) be it bird, flower, lovers, baby, tree, skyscraper, … Through this agreement the language emerges and is modified, enriched as new ideas become necessary to share.
-Early writers never needed to use nor did they know what a transistor, radio, LP, mp3, Internet is.
+We agree to think of the same thing when we look at the same symbol (words in this case,) be it a bird, flower, lovers, baby, tree, skyscraper, … Through this agreement, the language emerges and is modified, enriched as new ideas become necessary to share.
+Early writers never needed to use nor did they know what a transistor, radio, LP, mp3, the Internet is.
 We added these and thousands of others to our languages as the needs arose.